Spencer0187/Roblox-Macro-Utilities/README.md

 Head to **[Parameters and Hotkeys](#parameters-and-hotkeys)** for Hotkey Information.
 To Compile, run the project in Visual Studio 2022 and build it.

+### Is this detectable???
+No, it's a macro, it doesn't communicate with Roblox memory in any way.

 ## Roblox Anti-AFK

 If you don't press `W` for fifteen minutes, a `"."` will be sent in the chat.
 This works even if Roblox is not the currently focused process.